tarequehasan2/cs543group12/trunk/Nachos/src/nachos/proj2/README-GROUP12.txt

 === Part 1 ===

-In order to bullet-proof the calls, we
+In order to bullet-proof the calls, we took precautions when dereferencing memory addresses, file descriptors, page tables and the like.
+We also took reasonable steps in the operating system implementation code, also, such as checking the array lengths we use and ensuring our own state was valid.

 The invocation to halt() checks that the current process in the root process, and otherwise silently returns with success.